endoflife-date/endoflife.date/products/oracle-database.md

 ---

-## Product description

-> Oracle Database is a relational database management system (RDBMS) developed
-> by Oracle Corporation.
+> Oracle Database is a relational database management system (RDBMS) developed by Oracle Corporation.

 > It is widely used in enterprise environments for managing large amounts of structured data,
 >such as financial information, customer data, and inventory management.